pmadruga/ds-jobindex/README.md

-# Jobindex.DK Deep Learning based search engine
+# Deep Learning based search engine - Jobindex.DK case

 ## Abstract
 After scrapping the data from jobindex.dk - Denmark's biggest job portal - of 4.2 million jobs, a set of different Natural Language Processing techniques and Machine Learning models were applied to the data.
 Specifically, [TFIDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) and [BERT](https://github.com/google-research/bert) models were applied on top of a direct search (no AI).